acollign/netrunner-wiki/Progress-Report,-2016-Q1-(Winter).md

 ##### Help Page

-To save ourselves the headache of answering the same questions in chat over and over, Zaroth put together a terrific [Help page](http://www.jinteki.net/help) with the most frequently asked questions.
+To save ourselves the headache of answering the same questions in chat over and over, zaroth put together a terrific [Help page](http://www.jinteki.net/help) with the most frequently asked questions.
 Users still don't always think to look at it, but it's still nice having more thorough documentation on the site!

+__Hey you!
+Yes, you!
+Go read the Help page right now!!__

 ##### New Console Commands